 Besides creating a test case itself, the most important step to ensure a successful performance testing automation project is to document your goals.
 What metrics, and values (in absolute terms; "response times should be less than 500ms", and not "response times should not be slow"), are important to you, your team and the business.

 If you have established Service Level Agreements (SLAs) in place with your customers, or just Service Level Objectives (SLOs) and Service Level Indicators (SLIs) defined internally, then that’s a great starting point.
 If not, then it’s a great opportunity to bring stakeholders together and discuss what goals you should have defined to drive a performance culture.

 Starting with the results of a baseline test is another good way to find a starting point for your goals.
 A baseline test is a test run with a single or very few VUs that you know your system can handle without breaking a sweat.
 The idea being that you'll get some real numbers on where your system is at in terms of latency and response time.
-Important to make sure that your baseline test is not resulting in any unwanted errors and is functionally accurate.
+It's important to make sure that your baseline test is not resulting in any unwanted errors and is functionally accurate.

 From the perspective of human perceptive abilities, the following guidance points from Nielsen Norman Group might be of help when deciding on what latency and response time to aim for: